mojtaba-pourasghar/facebook-ui-NextJs/README.md

 ## About this project

-Design and development of a website similar to Facebook with responsive capabilities and NextJS technology, in a way that communicates with a Java web service written with Springboot via Rest.
+Design and development of a website similar to Facebook with responsive capabilities and NextJS technology, in a way that communicates with a Java web service.

 ## About Technologies